-- If you're not currently logged into GitHub, they'll ask you to login.
-If you are, proceed to step III
+- If you're not currently logged into GitHub, they'll ask you to log in.
+If you are, proceed to step 3.

-- Once authenticated, the window will close and a successful test connection will show in BrightGauge.
+- Once authenticated, the window closes and a successful test connection shows in BrightGauge.

-- Name the datasource (by default it will say GitHub Api) and make sure to click save at the bottom left.
-IF you do not save the datasource, you will have to redo all steps.
+- Name the datasource (by default it says GitHub Api) and make sure to click save at the bottom left.
+If you do not save the datasource, you will have to redo all steps.